 This summary review provides analysis of Pathfinder-Egypt's Takamol project and includes description of program strategy and evaluation results.

 Takamol, a five-year USAID-funded integrated reproductive health project, has revitalized 179 primary healthcare clinics in 11 Egyptian governorates.

 Pathfinder looks to develop and pilot a model of health systems strengthening based on the Ministry of Health family health package, in order to increase the quality of health care serving refugee populations and their host communities.

 FORSA provides employment opportunities for rural Egyptians by hiring youth as community health advocates and providing training and financial support for women to start their own microenterprises.

-I Know, I Decide is a project jointly implemented by Pathfinder in collaboration with the Egyptian Family Planning Association designed to provide comprehensive sexual and reproductive health information to young people in ten governorates.
+I Know, I Decide provided comprehensive sexual and reproductive health information to young people in ten governorates of Egypt.

 On July 13, 2016, InsideNGO honored Pathfinder International’s Program Systems Unit with its 2016 Excellence Award in Cross Operations at its annual conference in Washington, DC.
 Pathfinder was chosen as a winner due to its work in transforming a paper-based project compliance review system to a digital app and online monitoring portal, a transition that has greatly improved Pathfinder’s ability to monitor its many supported health facilities.
 After a successful pilot in Nigeria and roll-out in Bangladesh, the team is currently coordinating additional roll-outs in Tanzania, Kenya, and other locations.